mishterk/dynamic-svg-icons-plugin-for-wordpress/docs/index.md

 ---
 layout: default
-title: Documentation | Dynamic SVG Icons plugin for WordPress
+title: Dynamic SVG Icons plugin for WordPress Documentation
 ---

 ## What does this plugin do?